hugoeditor/hugocms/backend/help/system/cron.en.md

     # Health check in the morning
     30 6 * * *    /usr/bin/php /path/backend/cli/cron-healthcheck.php --host=example.com

+## Pausing tasks

+Each of the three tasks can be paused per website without touching the host's crontab.
+This is configured in the **project settings**; the system status shows each task's current state and links straight there with a button.
+When a task is paused, its script checks this on startup and does nothing; the crontab entry stays in place and takes effect again as soon as the pause is lifted.

+If the **build** is paused, scheduled releases do not go live — the review queue points this out.
+If the **improver** is paused, the “to improve” list is not processed.

 ## The special part: automatic improvement

 The improver normally leaves its result as a **draft awaiting approval** —